 Academy Sponsor Led Sponsored academies are all-ability, state-funded schools established and managed by sponsors from a wide range of backgrounds, including high performing schools and colleges, universities, individual philanthropists, businesses, the voluntary sector, and the faith communities.
 Academy Converter Schools that have chosen through Governing Body Resolution and application to the Secretary of State to become an academy under the Academies Act 2010.
 Free School Free Schools are all-ability state-funded schools set up in response to what local people say they want and need in order to improve education for children in their community.
 They have the same legal requirements as academies and enjoy the same freedoms and flexibilities.
-City Technology College (CTC) Independent all-ability, non-fee-paying schools offering pupils the opportunity to study a curriculum geared, with the help of private sector sponsors, towards the world of work.
 LA maintained school Schools fully or partially under LA control that are state-funded, mainly by the Dedicated Schools Grant.
 These include community schools, foundation schools, voluntary aided school and voluntary controlled schools and also LA maintained special schools.
 Registered independent school Any school which provides full time education for 5 or more pupils of compulsory school age, which is not state-funded or a non-state-funded special school.
 Independent special school Approved by the Secretary of State for Education.
 They are run on a not-for-profit basis by charitable trusts and normally cater for children with severe and/or low incidence special educational needs.
 This group includes non-maintained special schools.
 State-funded school Includes LA maintained schools, academies, free schools, City Technology Colleges and state-funded special schools (excluding hospital schools, pupil referral units, alternative provision and independent schools).
 State-funded mainstream schools Includes LA maintained mainstream schools, academies, free schools, City Technology Colleges (excluding all special schools, pupil referral units, alternative provision and independent schools).
 State-funded special schools Includes LA maintained special schools, academy sponsor led special schools, academy special schools and special free schools.
 All independent Includes independent schools, independent special schools and non-maintained special schools.
 Alternative provision (AP) Education arranged by local authorities for pupils who, because of exclusion, illness or other reasons, would not otherwise receive suitable education; education arranged by schools for pupils on a fixed period exclusion; and pupils being directed by schools to off-site provision to improve their behaviour.
-Pupil referral unit (PRU) A pupil referral unit is a type of alternative provision.
-They are local authority establishments which provide education for children unable to attend a mainstream school.